benbahrenburg/Atlas/README.md

 * Google Location Provider (Resources/lib/Google/altas.google.js)

-* **Please check each provider's directory for information on the provider and where to obtain any API Keys** *
+*<b>Please check each provider's directory for information on the provider and where to obtain any API Keys</b>*

 ## Issues